River carpsucker: Relationship with people

-The river carpsucker currently has no established management plans, but is frequently caught by commercial fisherman for food, though they are not officially considered a game species.
+The river carpsucker currently has no established management plans even though they are declining in Colorado, are sometimes caught by commercial fisherman for food, and are increasingly being targeted by modern bowfishing for sport killing.
+Despite these trends they are not yet officially considered a game species.
 However, they are in large abundance in a few areas in their range.
 They are very plentiful in Elephant Butte Reservoir and Caballo Lake in New Mexico.
 They also can be affected by humans; their population begins reducing rapidly with the introduction of toxins into their habitat.
-The world record for the species stands at 13lb 4 oz caught in Cass County Nebraska in 1999.
+The world record for the species stands at 13.4 lb caught by bowfishing in North Dakota in 2021.